 1960 – 1971

-Eschers popularity and the number of number of foreign clients rise exponentially.
-His earnings climb from NLG 26.255 to NLG 507.816 yearly.
+Escher’s popularity and the number of foreign clients rise exponentially.
+His earnings increase from NLG 26,255 to NLG 507,816 per annum.

-In March Escher makes Ascending and Descending.
-In August he has an exhibition and lecture in Cambridge during an international conference of crystallographers.
-From 29 August to 14 October he embarks on a sea voyage from Genua to Vancouver.
-End of October he has a lecture at MIT in Cambridge, Massachusetts.
+In March, Escher produces Ascending and Descending.
+In August, he has an exhibition and gives a lecture during the International Conference of Crystallographers in Cambridge.
+From 29 August to 14 October, he embarks on a sea voyage from Genua to Vancouver.
+At the end of October, he has a lecture at MIT in Cambridge, Massachusetts.

-29 July the article How to read a painting by E.H.
-Gombrich is published in the Saturday Evening Post.
-In it Gombrich describes Eschers work intensively.
-This article creates a lot of additional buzz around Escher.
+On 29 July, the article How to read a painting by E.H.
+Gombrich is published in The Saturday Evening Post.
+In it, Gombrich describes Escher’s prints in detail.
+This article creates a lot of additional buzz around Escher’s work.

 Escher designs a tessellation for a pillar in the new ‘Provinciale Waterstaat’ building in Haarlem.
-It is revealed on 27 March.
+It is officially unveiled on 27 March.
 But his health deteriorates.
-At the end of April he’s hospitalized for an emergency operation, followed by a long period of recovery.
-He’s forced to cancel his trip to the USA and Canada along with all of his planned lectures and exhibitions.
+At the end of April, he’s hospitalised for an emergency operation, followed by a long period of recovery.
+He’s forced to cancel his trip to the USA and Canada, along with all of his planned lectures and exhibitions.

-On 1 October Escher and Jetta fly to Canada, where he falls ill again and has to undergo another operation in Toronto.
-His reading and exhibitions in Canada are cancelled.
+On 1 October, Escher flies to Canada, where he falls ill again and has to undergo another emergency operation in Toronto.
+His rescheduled lectures and exhibitions in Canada have to be cancelled.

 1965 – 1970

-Eschers work rises in popularity among the general public.
-Stanley Kubrick approaches him to think about a four-dimensional movie.
-Mick Jagger asks him if one of his works can be used for an album cover by the Rolling Stones.
-Both are refused.
+Escher’s work increases in popularity among the general public.
+Stanley Kubrick approaches him to think about a four-dimensional film.
+Mick Jagger asks him whether one of his works can be used for an album cover by the Rolling Stones.
+Both are declined.

-In March Escher is awarded the cultural prize of the city of Hilversum.
-In August Symmetry Aspects of M.C.
-Escher’s Periodic Drawings by Caroline H. MacGillavry is published.
-An article on Escher appears in the October issue of Jardin des Arts.
+On 5 March, Escher is awarded the cultural prize of the city of Hilversum.
+In August, the book Symmetry Aspects of M.C.
+Escher’s Periodic Drawings is published.
+An article about Escher also appears in the October issue of Jardin des Arts.

-Scientific American publishes a long article on Escher in its April issue.
+Scientific American publishes an extensive article on Escher in its April issue.

-20 February the large wall painting Metamorphose III (48 by 1.60 meters) is revealed at the main postal office in The Hague.
-In July he creates his last woodcut: Snakes.
+On 20 February, the large wall painting Metamorphose III (48 by 1.60 meters) is unveiled at the main post office in The Hague.
+In July, he creates his last woodcut: Snakes.

-In the spring Escher is re-admitted to hospital for another major operation.
-In August he moves to the Rosa Spier House in Laren.
-At the world exhibition in Osaka a film about Eschers work is shown, commisioned by the Ministry of Foreign Affairs.
+In the spring, Escher is re-admitted to hospital for another major operation.
+In August, he moves to the Rosa Spier House in Laren.
+At the world exhibition in Osaka, a film about Eschers work is shown, commissioned by the Ministry of Foreign Affairs.

 In December De Werelden van M.C.
 Escher (The World of M.C.
 Escher), by J.L.
-Locher (ed.), is published.
+Locher (editor), is published.

-Escher dies on 27 March in the hospital in Hilversum, aged 73.
+Escher dies on 27 March in the Diaconessenhuis hospital in Hilversum, aged 73.

 De Toverspiegel van M.C.
 Escher (The Magic Mirror of M.C.
-Escher) by Bruno Ernst is published, a result of a long series of talks between Escher and the mathematician Ernst.
+Escher) by Bruno Ernst is published, a result of a long series of talks between Escher and the mathematician Ernst, about Escher’s work.

 Leven en werk van M.C.
 Escher (M.C.
 Escher, His life and complete graphic work) by J.L.
 Locher (ed.), is published.
-It’s the life story and the first complete catalogue of Escher work.
+It tells Escher’s life story and provides the first complete catalogue of his work.